 4.3 Processing for Machine Learning Pipeline

-See Figure 2 for a flowchart overview of the data pre-processing process.
+Figure 2 shows the flowchart overview of the data pre-processing process.
 Different versions of the train dataset were produced to explore the effect of various pre-processing techniques.
 The distribution of data across the train and test sets was presented in Section 5.2 to give insight into model performance and generalisation.

 4.31 Splitting Input Data into Train/Test Sets

-The cleaned dataset was split into train/test subsets in two different ways, where separate train/test datasets were used for country-level prediction and forecasting (see Figure 6).
+The cleaned dataset was split into train/test subsets in two different ways, where separate train/test datasets were used for country-level prediction (Figure 6a) and forecasting (Figure 6b).